 2012 saw publication of two works of fiction: Stephan Eirik Clark's collection of Russia-focused short stories, Vladimir's Mustache (which also got great support on Kickstarter to enter it in national book contests), and a bilingual version of Alexander Kuprin's At the Circus, translated by Lise Brody.
 In the fall, RIS released both Davai!
 The Russians and Their Vodka (translated from the Dutch) and a special 30th Anniversary Edition of A Taste of Russia, completely redesigned and with a dozen new recipes.

-In 2013 RIS will release three exciting novels: Alexei Bayer's superb Russian-noir crime novel, Murder at the Dacha, Peter Aleshkovsky's brilliant novel in stories Stargorod, and the first volume in its path-breaking trilogy of historical fiction, The Silk Road Trilogy (funded by Kickstarter).
-In the fall, RIS released the first-ever English translation of Vladimir Gilyarovsky's classic Moscow and Muscovites, through generous funding provided by The Translation Institute.
+In 2013 RIS released three novels: Alexei Bayer's superb Russian-noir crime novel, Murder at the Dacha, Peter Aleshkovsky's brilliant novel in stories Stargorod, and The Pet Hawk of the House of Abbas.
+The was followed, in the fall, by the first-ever English translation of Vladimir Gilyarovsky's classic Moscow and Muscovites, through generous funding provided by The Translation Institute.
 [Announced in late 2015: Moscow and Muscovites won the prize for Best Scholarly Translation of the year from AATSEEL.]